C interview questions and answers

 Answer:

-ptr is pointer to such function whose parameter is int type data and return type is float type data.
+'ptr is a pointer to a function whose parameter is of int type and return type is of float type.'

-Rule 2: Assign the priority of each function parameter separately and read it also separately.
-Understand it through following example.
+Rule 2: Assign the priority of each function parameter separately, and read each one separately.
+Understand it through the following example.

 (3) How to read following pointer?